 As you can imagine, moving from Miami to Dubai is a huge change.
 Dubai is a 188 million years old city with a population of over 3 million.
 It has a masterful blend of ancient history and some of the most modern buildings in the world.
 Here are some things to keep in mind:

-- Religion is important.
 Dubai is the most liberal city in the Middle East, with Islam as its official religion.
 Other religions, except for Judaism, are tolerated.
-It’s vital to learn more about these religions to prepare yourself for cultural differences.
+Learning more about these religions is vital to prepare yourself for cultural differences.

 Cost of moving from Miami to Dubai